Skip to content Skip to footer

 Scientific/Organising committee

-• Loredana Le Pera, ISS, Rome, Italy (ELIXIR-IT Training Platform)
+• Loredana Le Pera, Istituto Superiore di Sanità (ISS) - FAST, Rome, Italy

-• Allegra Via, Sapienza University, Rome, Italy (ELIXIR-IT Training Platform)
+• Allegra Via, Sapienza University of Rome, Italy (ELIXIR-IT Training Platform)

 Organising secretary